-To this point, we might all agree that managing a business is not easy by any means.
-And that’s the reason why we all keep coming back together to learn more about the commerce industry and how to nail a successful business.
-In the previous articles, we have talked about how to operate multiple stores and multiple warehouses, how to speed up your check-out process, even how to manage your staff when you’re not in the store, etc. Today, we’ll discuss an equally important business element – quote management.
+To this point, we might all agree that managing a business is not easy.
+And that’s why we all keep coming back together to learn more about the commerce industry and how to nail a successful business.
+In the previous articles, we talked about how to operate multiple stores and multiple warehouses, speed up your check-out process, manage your staff when you’re not in the store, etc. Today, we’ll discuss an equally important business element – quote management.
 So, “What is a quote?”, “What does quote management in POS mean?”.
 Together, we’ll find reasonable and detailed answers.

 Why do sellers need to determine a quote?

 A quote is the last price at which a product is traded.
 It is the most recent price that a buyer and seller agree upon.

 The sellers and traders quote prices for their potential buyers.
 They want them to know about the costs they will incur.
 Managing these quotes in a proper way helps win over potential customers.
 Sellers want the best price quotes for their goods and services.
 This is because they are committing their products to a fixed price.

 How do sellers determine the sale price for a quotation?